A seven nation army couldn’t hold me back.

 - Elven wand.
 It shoots shards of magical energy that are about as fast and powerful as an arrow from a small hunting bow.
 Not a terrifying weapon, but it holds a large charge and it shoots way faster than a bow.

 - Lightning gauntlets.
-These emit multiple electrical arcs.
+These emit multiple electrical arcs toward the front.
 Their maximal range is about a foot, but they tend to tetanise the target as they fry it.
 And they can keep the arc up for as long as needed.
 If every fight were against a non-massive single melee opponent, these would be perfect.